-For example, your mother-in-law may be extremely charming and agreeable toward you, which means you’ll trust her and let your guard down.
+For example, your Narcissistic mother in law can be extremely charming and agreeable toward you, which means you’ll trust her and let your guard down.
 You may end up confiding in her with some of your marriage troubles, thinking you’ll get a sympathetic ear.

 But you have to realize that mothers will almost always be on their children’s sides, especially narcissists.
 What your MIL is doing, is actually gathering some intel she can use in the future.